khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 Use sentence case for:

-- Titles, headings, labels, menu items, and buttons.
+- Titles, headings, labels, menu items, buttons, and microcopy.
+Capitalize individual terms that require it, as described below.

 Use lowercase for: